Amzo/pneumonia/README.md

 ## Documentation

+The documentation section shows the exact missions prepared by our team:
+Anthony -
+Gabriela -
+John -
+Navil -

 ## Server

 This is a simple server written in python which accept numerous commands to be able to receive and image and make a prediction of the image and return the result